Childline services handover leaves hotline silent in U.P.

 However, with interviews continuing until August 29, followed by Raksha Bandhan and a weekend before September 1, the time left for training in handling child distress and rescue calls was minimal.
 Meanwhile, the Mahila Kalyan had issued a 19-page set of instructions, duties and guidelines for the functioning of the new helpline services on August 30.
 Currently, since the duties of child emergency services have been formally transferred to a wing under the 112 Emergency Police Services, the helpline has remained unresponsive, with a recorded message stating that no attendants are available to take calls at the moment.

-“While the SOP issued for the handover of duties stated that preference would be given to former case workers and those with experience in the field, most of them were unable to submit their applications or never received a response unless they followed a very specific set of instructions that only a few people were aware of, which were not mentioned in the publicly available SOP,” said Vivek Sharma, coordinator of Childline Lucknow.
+“While the SOP issued for the handover of duties stated that preference would be given to former case workers and those with experience in the field, most of them were unable to submit their applications or never received a response,” said Vivek Sharma, former coordinator of Childline Lucknow.

 Some former Childline workers alleged that certain applicants received specific instructions on how to apply and through whom, resulting in callbacks and interviews at the collectorate’s office.
 The hiring services for Child helpline workers are being managed by an outsourced company called RP Enterprises, as listed on the government Rojgar Sangam website.